Atkinson-Lab/Tractor-tutorial/PC-GRM.md

 Running PC-AiR and PC-Relate is more involved than using standard PCA/GRM approaches.
 For a full explanation and usage examples, we refer readers to [the official tutorial](https://bioconductor.org/packages/release/bioc/vignettes/GENESIS/inst/doc/pcair.html).

-We used the [this code](https://github.com/Atkinson-Lab/Tractor-Mix-manuscript/blob/main/UKBB/TRACTOR/make_PC_GRM_from_GENESIS.R) for the manuscript.
+We used [this code](https://github.com/Atkinson-Lab/Tractor-Mix-manuscript/blob/main/UKBB/TRACTOR/make_PC_GRM_from_GENESIS.R) for the manuscript.

 Below is a brief summary of the key steps involved in running PC-AiR/PC-Relate using the GENESIS R package: